If you’ve had a baby on board during the coldest months, you’ll recognise a few of these…

 7. Staying in is the new going out

 As your due date nears you may find yourself in full nesting mode.
-Staying inside in the warmth gives you plenty of time to batch cook and freeze dinners, get the house and nursery ready and generally prep for your new arrival.
+Staying inside in the warmth gives you plenty of time to batch cook and freeze dinners, get your house and baby’s room ready and generally prep for your new arrival.
 Online shopping is a godsend when the weather is bad – get all those food, baby and nursery essentials delivered to your doorstep.

-8. You dish out words of wisdom to everyone attempting ‘Dry January’
+8. You dish out words of wisdom to anyone who mentions ‘Dry January’

-Oh, you’re not drinking for 31 days?
+Not drinking for 31 days?
 Try nine whole months and making it through the festive season!
-Now is your time to be super-smug as everyone tries to be healthy and jumps on your sober bandwagon.
+Now is your time to be super-smug when everyone tries to be healthy and jumps on your sober bandwagon.
 Cranberry juice all round then?